ChristianOrr/feature-attribution-methods-jax/README.md

-# Jax Saliency Methods
+# Jax Feature Attribution Methods

-This repository demonstrates a suite of class saliency methods implemented using Jax and Flax.
+This repository demonstrates a suite of feature attribution methods implemented using Jax and Flax.
 The primary focus is on how the algorithms work and how to implement them using the tools provided by Jax and Flax.
 MNIST was chosen as the dataset for the demonstrations because it doesn't require training complex models to perform well on the dataset.
-This allows us to use  simple perceptron or convolutional classification models and direct most of the focus on the saliency algorithms.
+This allows us to use  simple perceptron or convolutional classification models and direct most of the focus on the feature attribution algorithms.
 In order to provide a better understanding of the algorithms values compared to other algorithms, brief descriptions of the algorithms features and drawbacks are provided in the section below.
 If you would like to understand the algorithms in more detail, the original papers are provided in the references section at the bottom.

 ## Algorithms Summary

 ### Gradients

-The saliency map is the gradients of the input image.
+The attribution map is the gradients of the input image.

 #### Requirements:
  - Classification Model: Any continuously differentiable model.